Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/NetCDF+4+in+Windows)

 #### SVN
-We support the use [tortoiseSVN](http://tortoisesvn.tigris.org/) as a GUI to check out the code.
+[TortoiseSVN](http://tortoisesvn.tigris.org/) is the referred GUI to check out the code from the code repository.

 ---
 ## MacOS
 ##### Important
 > We would not recommend using Mac if you have a choice.
-It generally takes a couple of hours and as much as a day per machine to set up and Mac is constantly changing things.
+It generally takes a couple of hours and as much as a day per machine to set up.
 Its not as simple as running on windows or Linux and you will need to be comfortable installing libraries from source.

 #### Compiler:
-* **Xcode** [site](https://developer.apple.com/xcode/): Compiler (GCC and others).
-To install Xcode you might download a dgm file.
+* **Xcode** [site](https://developer.apple.com/xcode/): To install Xcode you might download a dgm file.
 Once this is downloaded open Finder and drag the Xcode folder into your applications to install it.
 Once its finished installing you need to eject it before you delete it from your downloads folder.
 Then you might need to type something like